Carreau/phd-dissertation/parts/part3.rst

 .. todo::

-    add the video online
+    add the video online ?

-To quantify the distance at which the probe bead are affect by the actin-cloud we measure the experimental noise by looking at the fluctuation of trapped probe bead.
+To quantify the distance at which the probe bead are affected by the actin-cloud we measure the experimental noise by looking at the fluctuation of trapped probe bead.

 During the indentation we defined :math:`d_0` as the distance at which the average force felt by the probe bead is higher than the experimental noise.
+THe experimental noise is measured by looking at the fluctuation of the probe bead in its trap before the indentation cycle starts.

+The repartition of :math:`d_0` with the concentration in capping protein is plotted on :num:`Figure #d0-violin`.